-Level of offence being considered First Offence Repeated Offence MINOR OR TECHNICAL Poor referencing Incorrect (or an absence of) attribution for copied work inserted in an assignment Paraphrasing without adequate attribution 6.1.5.
-Award a mark of zero for the element of the module (the retake is penalised); 6.1.8.
-Reduce the student's degree class by one class (unless by doing so a pass would be turned into a 'fail')

-MODERATE

-- Ideas or concepts which appear to originate from the student but are in fact the work of others, not fully referenced, cited or otherwise acknowledged as required - Work that is inappropriately paraphrased or directly quoted without speech marks and is not referenced - Identical or closely related work and ideas to another assignment previously submitted by the student Minor infringement of the examination venue rules (as set out in the conduct of examination rules)

-- 6.1.6.
-Award a mark of zero for all elements of the module (the retake is penalised); - 6.1.7.
-Award the minimum pass mark for the module; - 6.1.9 ."Cap" the student's degree class at a certain level; - 6.1.11.
-Award a mark of zero for the module and instruct the Examination Board to consider the student only for an exit award on the basis of credits already achieved (where the Programme Specification provides for interim awards).
+Level of offence First Offence Repeated Offence being considered MINOR OR TECHNICAL Poor referencing Incorrect (or an absence of) attribution for copied work inserted in an assignment Paraphrasing without adequate attribution zero for the element of the module (the retake is penalised); Reduce the student's degree class by one class (unless by doing so a pass would be turned into a 'fail') Ideas or concepts which appear to originate from the student but are in fact the work of others, not fully referenced, cited or otherwise acknowledged as required Work that is inappropriately paraphrased or directly quoted without speech marks and is not referenced Identical or closely related work and ideas to another assignment previously submitted by the student Minor infringement of the examination venue rules (as set out in the conduct of examination rules) Award a mark of zero for all elements of the module (the retake is penalised); Award the minimum pass mark for the module; "Cap" the student's degree class at a certain level; Award a mark of zero for the module and instruct the Examination Board to consider the student only for an exit award on the basis of credits already achieved (where the Programme Specification provides for interim awards).

-SEVERE

-- Plagiarism extending to a substantial proportion of the work - Falsifying some data or evidence - Cheating in an examination - Taking notes relevant to the examination in to the examination halls - Using an electronic device to access data or calculations in an examination. - Unless use of text, notes or electronic devices is permitted in the examination and recorded within the examination paper rubric

-- 6.1.8.
-Reduce the student's degree class by one class (unless by doing so a pass would be turned into a 'fail') - 6.1.9 Degree class to be 'capped' at a certain level; - 6.1.12.
-Require the student to withdraw without being awarded a degree or exit award (earned credits, that is credits which have already been ratified by a Board of Examiners, can be recorded).
+Level of offence First Offence Repeated Offence Level of offence being considered SEVERE Plagiarism extending to a substantial proportion of the work Falsifying some data or evidence Cheating in an examination Taking notes relevant to the examination in to the examination halls Using an electronic device to access data or calculations in an examination Unless use of text, notes or electronic devices is permitted in the examination Reduce the student's degree class by one class (unless by doing so a pass would be turned into a 'fail') Degree class to be 'capped' at a certain level; • Require the student to withdraw without being awarded a degree or exit award (earned credits, that is credits which have already been ratified by a Board of Examiners, can be recorded). and recorded within the examination paper rubric